-The Wells Fargo Rewards Visa® Card is a no-annual-fee rewards credit card.
+The Wells Fargo Rewards® Card is a no-annual-fee rewards credit card.
 Cardholders earn Go Far Rewards, Wells Fargo’s far-reaching rewards currency.
 Due to favorable redemption rates on airfare, Wells Fargo Rewards is useful for travelers who aren’t loyal to specific airlines, but a wide range of other redemption options – including cash – broaden the card’s appeal.
 A sign-up bonus that favors gas, grocery, and drugstore spending – plus a long introductory APR – sweeten the deal further.

-On the downside, Wells Fargo Rewards Visa has an inconvenient aspect that disadvantages its cardholders relative to consumers who use competitors such as Chase Freedom Unlimited and Capital One Quicksilver: Wells Fargo does not allow you to apply for this card (or any Wells Fargo-branded credit card) online or by phone unless you have an existing Wells Fargo checking or savings account.
+On the downside, the Wells Fargo Rewards Card has an inconvenient aspect that disadvantages its cardholders relative to consumers who use competitors such as Chase Freedom Unlimited and Capital One Quicksilver: Wells Fargo does not allow you to apply for this card (or any Wells Fargo-branded credit card) online or by phone unless you have an existing Wells Fargo checking or savings account.
 If you do not have an existing relationship with Wells Fargo and do not want to open a deposit account online, you must visit the nearest Wells Fargo branch to sign up for this card in person.

 Needless to say, this is an inconvenient requirement if you have no desire to switch banks or add new bank accounts, have trouble meeting Wells Fargo’s requirements to waive its deposit accounts’ monthly maintenance fees, or live far from the nearest Wells Fargo branch.

 During the first 6 months your credit card account is open, Wells Fargo Rewards earns 5 Go Far Rewards points per $1 spent at gas stations, grocery stores, and drugstores, up to $12,500 in total category spending.
 After 6 months, purchases in these categories earn an unlimited 1 point per $1 spent.